The Unignorable Advertising Agency Wins New Clients

 Why Not Try Being Unignorably Creative?

 Clients are smart.
 Clients get social media.
 Clients can produce their own content these days.
-Clients understand marketing.
-Even worse, an increasing number of clients think they can bring all of that in-house.
+Clients understand marketing (sort of).
+Even worse, many clients think they can bring all of that in-house.

-But, what they can’t do is be unignorably creative.
+But what they can’t do is be unignorably creative thinkers.
 Just can’t do that.
 Not in their DNA.
 Nope.
-But, it’s in yours and it is a major reason for your existence (unless you are just data marketing or apps geeks, etc.) and if used intelligently — your creative secret sauce.
+But it’s in yours, and it is a major reason for your existence (unless you are just data marketing or apps geeks, etc.) and, if used intelligently — your creative secret sauce.

-There’s a Toronto agency that has been building business behind the idea of ignorability for a few years.
+There’s a Toronto agency that has been building business leveraging the idea of ignorability for a few years.
 In fact, I borrowed the word ‘unignorible’ from them.
 Here’s their rap…

 john st. is a creative collaborative that uses digital, social, advertising, technology, PR and design to make our clients’ brands unignorable.